Jon

 2024

-Jon Rahm goes into every event in the LIV Golf program in 2025 relishing the challenge of holding on to his individual crown – and visiting more new cities and courses.
+Jon Rahm will go into every event of the 2025 LIV Golf season relishing the challenge of holding on to his individual crown – and visiting more new cities and courses.

-It’s fair to say the Spanish superstar, who did not finish outside the top 10 in any of the 12 LIV Golf events he contested, had a highly satisfying time in his first year and wants more of the same in 2025.
+It’s fair to say the Spanish superstar, who did not finish outside the top 10 in any of the 12 LIV Golf events he competed in, had a highly successful debut in his first year and wants more of the same in 2025.

-“I thoroughly enjoyed it,” says Rahm as he looks back at 2024.
+“I thoroughly enjoyed it,” Rahm said as he looked back at 2024.
 “Being able to go to places like Adelaide, Hong Kong, Singapore was so much fun.

 “I hadn’t played in that part of the world and to see the crowd, the love they had for us and the support for the game, was heartwarming.